LyaHornay16/LyaHornay16/README.md

 # 👋 Hi, I'm Marelia Hornay

-🎓 Mahasiswa Informatika di Universidade UNTL
+🎓 Informatics Student at Universidade UNTL
-💻 Fokus pada Machine Learning & Software Development
+💻 Focused on Machine Learning & Software Development
 📍 Timor-Leste

 ---

 ## 🚀 About Me
-Saya adalah mahasiswa di bidang Teknik Informatika yang memiliki minat besar dalam pengembangan teknologi, khususnya:
+I am an Informatics Engineering student with a strong interest in technology development, especially in:

 - 🤖 Machine Learning
 - 🌐 Web Development
 - 📊 Data Processing
-- 🎥 Content Creator (TikTok edukasi & teknologi)
+- 🎥 Content Creation (Educational & Technology content on TikTok)

-Saya suka belajar hal baru dan mengembangkan proyek yang bermanfaat bagi masyarakat.
+I enjoy learning new things and developing projects that are useful for society.

 ---